wiktorwojcik112/Macflix/README.md

 # Macflix
-Unofficial Netflix client for macOS
+Macflix is an unofficial Netflix client for macOS.